gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 ##How create a cross browser??

-In order to run the corresponding test case in the local machine, we can parameterize the test base class.
+For run the corresponding test cases in the local machine,we can parameterize the test base class.

 Example: